Heini-Maria/blog-app/README.md

 # Nerdy Facts  = Micro blogging platform

 Personal full stack project to practise rest APIs and to understand the relationship between back- and front-end.
-The react application is created from scratch, using webpack.
+The React application is created from scratch, using Webpack.

-Nerdy Facts is a microblogging platform that allows logged-in users to create new posts, and delete and edit them.
+Nerdy Facts is a microblogging platform that allows logged-in users to create new posts and delete and edit them.
 Users can also like and comment on posts created by other users.

 Visit the deployed application here: https://sunny-cascaron-e5deb2.netlify.app/